 Nonlinear distortions can be generated in a cable network's passive devices, separate from the mechanism that creates CPD.
 One example is passive device intermodulation, which occurs when excessive RF levels saturate the ferrite material in, say, drop splitter toroidal transformers (the ferrite material generally must have some residual magnetism present).
 Newer passive designs minimize passive device intermodulation.
+Nonlinear distortions create frequency components at new frequencies, harmonics being one example.

-1 The ratios of desired signal amplitudes to CSO and CTB distortion amplitudes change by 1 dB and 2 dB respectively for each 1 dB change in amplifier output level.
+&lt;sup>8 The ratios of desired signal amplitudes to CSO and CTB distortion amplitudes change by 1 dB and 2 dB respectively for each 1 dB change in amplifier output level.